<previous : next>

 Online, via the Game On Scotland website.
-The programme is open to all schools across Scotland, the Commonwealth and internationally.
+The programme was open to all schools across Scotland, the Commonwealth and internationally.

 Who is delivering this programme?

-Game On Scotland has been developed as a collaboration between the Scottish Government, Education Scotland, Glasgow 2014 and Glasgow City Council.
+Game On Scotland had been developed as a collaboration between the Scottish Government, Education Scotland, Glasgow 2014 and Glasgow City Council.

 When is this programme going to be finished?

-The legacy from Game On Scotland is being developed in a number of ways to ensure the successful approaches from the official Games education programme continue to be built on into 2015 and beyond.
+The legacy from Game On Scotland was developed in a number of ways to ensure the successful approaches from the official Games education programme continued to be built on into 2015 and beyond.